manishashetty29/INS-PROGRAM/README.md

 - Prints the resulting encrypted and decrypted messages.

 ##  Features
-✅ Implements Playfair Cipher for secure encryption
-✅ Encryption and decryption functions
+1) Implements Playfair Cipher for secure encryption 2)Encryption and decryption functions
-✅ Works on Google Colab & locally
+3) Works on Google Colab & locally
-✅ Easy to clone and run
+4) Easy to clone and run